Gubaer/ethereum-on-aws/doc/ethereum-on-aws.md

 ```

 ### Add .boto configuration file
-Under the hood `Ansible` uses the python package `boto` to connect to the AWS management API.
+Under the hood `ansible` uses the python package `boto` to connect to the AWS management API.

 Add the following configuration entries to the `$HOME/.boto` configuration file (create it, if it doesn't exist yet).